mobify/mobify-code-style/css/Readme.md

 Please use consistent formatting following these rules:
 * One selector per line
 * Use a soft indent of four spaces
-* Use one space between selector and first bracket
+* Use one space between selector and first bracketa
 * Use one space between property and value after :
 * Always add a semicolon after property value
 * Use single quotes